r-quazi/interview/YT/a. Devops Interview questions | Devops Telephonic interview - 1 ( Mock Interview ) .md

 Q7 : When i issue mvn install what all things happen in background ?
 - ans :

-When you issue the `mvn install` command in a Maven project, several things happen in the background to build and install the project.
-Maven is a build automation tool used primarily for Java projects, and `mvn install` is a common command used to build and install a project into your local Maven repository.
-Here's a high-level overview of what happens when you run `mvn install`:
-On a mvn install, it frames a dependency tree based on the project configuration pom. xml on all the sub projects under the super pom. xml (the root POM) and downloads/compiles all the needed components in a directory called . m2 under the user's folder.
+Maven is a build automation tool used primarily for the java projects .
+Whenever we issue mvn install command several things happen in the background , first it frdames a dependency tree on the pom.xml file and on  all the subprojects under super pom or the root pom however  it depdends on where we are running mvn install command generally we run where the super pom is located. then it sownloads , compiles all the needed components id directory .m2

-1. **Parsing the Project**: Maven starts by parsing the `pom.xml` file in your project's root directory.
-This XML file contains project metadata, dependencies, plugins, and build instructions.
+1. **Parsing the Project**:  POM  XML file contains project metadata, dependencies, plugins, and build instructions.
 Maven checks to make sure that the POM file is well-formed and contains all of the required information.

 2. **Dependency Resolution**: Maven checks the local repository (usually located at `~/.m2/repository`) to see if any of the project's dependencies are already present.
 If not, it proceeds to download them from remote repositories specified in the `pom.xml` (such as Maven Central or a corporate repository).
 Maven downloads all of the project's dependencies from the remote Maven repositories to the local Maven repository.